T10 cricket: Former

-Lanka T10 League

-The Lanka T10 league will be organised by Sri Lanka Cricket (in partnership with the Abu Dhabi T10) and take place annually in Sri Lanka.
-It will have a men's edition featuring six men's teams and a women's edition featuring four women's teams.

-Africa T10

-Cricket Kenya will start a T10 league in 2023 called Africa T10.
-Similar to the Abu Dhabi T10, teams will be able to have 9 overseas (non-Kenyan) players, with one of them required to be from an African country and one from an Associate member nation.

-Zim Afro T10

-Zimbabwe Cricket is going to start a franchise-based T10 league, with its inaugural season starting on 29 March, 2023.

 Differences from other cricket formats

 T10 cricket is notably shorter than other cricket formats; the shortest format of cricket played at the international level is T20 cricket, in which games are 20 overs per side and last approximately 3 hours.
 Because of its relative shortness, there is a greater emphasis on fast scoring and hitting boundaries.

 Reactions

 There have been various positive and negative reactions to T10 cricket, all largely pertaining to the shortness of the format.